DolVladzio/DevOps_project/HW_03/project/README.md

 ### Creating a local repository
 In order to create a local copy of the project you need:
-1. Download and install the last version of Git https://git-scm.com/downloads
-2. Open a terminal and go to the directory where you want to clone the files.
+1. Open a terminal and go to the directory where you want to clone the files.
-3. Run the following command:
+2. Run the following command:

        git clone https://github.com/DolVladzio/DevOps_project.git && cd DevOps_project/HW_03/project